Last Updated: April 12, 2021

 Recent Google ads stats show that it’s about 80.5% of its total revenue in 2020, worth an incredible $181.69 billion.
 Google and its products are the best tools for advertisers.

 23. An average business doubles its Google Ads investment.

-Pay per click statistics tell us that, for every dollar invested in Google ads, an average business earns two.
-Not many advertising mediums can brag about having a 200% ROI, except for email marketing, which has an even higher ROI – $43 per every dollar spent.
+For every dollar invested in Google ads, an average business earns two.
+Not many advertising mediums can brag about having a 200% ROI, except for email marketing, with an ROI of $38 per dollar spent.

 25. 63% of people say they’d click on Google ads.